 (5a) Lodging. - A living unit as set forth in a contract approved by the Department in accordance with this Article.

-association, however organized, trust, or corporation, of an institution,
+other unincorporated association, however organized, trust, or corporation, of

-itself as providing continuing care or "life care."
+himself, herself, or itself as providing continuing care or "life

 SECTION 3.
 G.S.
 58-64-25(b)reads as rewritten: